Financial Aid for Summer 2020 Semester

-” is one that looks at remaining eligibility after the Fall 2018 and Spring 2019 semesters to determine remaining eligibility for the Summer 2019 semester.
-A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2018 and full-time in the Spring 2019 semesters, could be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use any portion of the additional 150% Pell Grant Award during the “trailer semester”.
-A part-time student (less than 12 credit hours per semester) during the Fall 2018 and/or Spring 2018 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.
+A “trailer semester” is one that looks at remaining eligibility after the Fall 2019 and Spring 2020 semesters to determine remaining eligibility for the Summer 2020 semester.
+A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2019 and full-time in the Spring 2020 semesters, could be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use any portion of the additional 150% Pell Grant Award during the “trailer semester”.
+A part-time student (less than 12 credit hours per semester) during the Fall 2019 and/or Spring 2020 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.

 - Attended half time (6-8 credits) during the Fall 2019 semester and received a half-time award (equal to 25% of total Pell Grant eligibility for the 2019-20 award year) and also attended half-time during the Spring 2020 and received another half-time award (equal to 25% of total Pell Grant eligibility for the 2019-20 award year).
 The student has a remaining 50% award and could attend up to full-time during the Summer.
 100% initial award minus 25% used during Fall 2019 minus 25% used during Spring 2020 equal 50% remaining.